syan-tibco/tp-helm-charts/dp-cluster-workshop/eks/README.md

 > This change can be verified with new pods of aws-node re-starting and a message appears in the terminal
 > for daemonset.apps/aws-node env updated

 We need to restart the pod(s) of calico-kube-controllers.
-The easiest step would be to restart the deployment.Otherwise, the pod can also be individually deleted.
+The easiest step would be to restart the deployment.
+Otherwise, the pod can also be individually deleted.
 ```bash
 kubectl rollout restart deployment calico-kube-controllers -n calico-system
 ```